cooper7trooper/MiniAT/README.md

 * [GraphicsGale](https://graphicsgale.com/us/) To create the animations.
 * [EzGIF](https://ezgif.com/split) To format templates and frames.
 * [Wplace Colour Converter](https://pepoafonso.github.io/color_converter_wplace/index.html) To change colours either to monochrome or an easy to shade colour scheme.

+## Collaboration
+If you’d like to contribute animations to MiniAT, feel free to reach out to me on Etsy.
+I'd love to add more to this collection!

+If you have any questions or ideas contact me on etsy.
+Enjoy!